Understanding NFT Price Moves through Tweets Keywords Analysis: NFT price moves Prediction

 \subsubsection{Results}

-We evaluate our model using both the regression metric MAE and the classification metrics (accuracy and F1 score) with 3 runs of execution.
+We evaluate our model using both the regression metric MAE and the classification metrics (accuracy and F1 score) with three runs of execution and take the average.
 The classification metrics are used since the metrics help in perceiving the correctness of the prediction of movement and our regression results can be easily reformed to a binary classification results by converting the prediction and the ground truth to 1 or 0 representing the price moves up or down ($y_{i}^\prime := 1 \text{ if } y_{i}^\prime > 1 \text{ else 0}, \text{ the same for } \hat{y}_i$).

-The prediction results shown in Table. \ref{prediction_result} present a better than a random baseline of .5 accuracy price moves predictive performance for all the collections.
-Since we use a Markov window of length 3 or 5 to confine the normalization calculated on a short period prior to the current price, the predictability reflects the words as the predictors of a relatively quick NFT price change within a week or two considering small liquidity.
-It is important to note that the words used for discussion on social media about the NFTs are inherently not decisive predictors for price moves, since the price change is accompanied by heterogeneous market behaviors.
-Nevertheless, the prediction task does help in investigating which words take an effect on price moves prediction, which will provide us more insights into the events behind the language used in NFT communities and the effect on price.
+The prediction results shown in Table. \ref{prediction_result} present a better than a random baseline of .5 accuracy price moves predictive performance for all the collections using the MLP and the Transformer.
+The MLP obtains an average accuracy of 64.6\% among all the collections, and the Transformer obtains 67.3\%, and the Transformer achieves a better accuracy compared to the MLP in 16 out of 19 projects.
+Since we use a Markov window of length 3 to confine the normalization calculated on a short period prior to the current price, the predictability reflects the words as the predictors of a relatively quick NFT price change within 3 timeframes (9 days) representing small liquidity.
+It is important to note that the words used for discussion on social media about the NFTs are inherently not decisive predictors for price moves since the price change is accompanied by heterogeneous market behaviors.
+Nevertheless, the prediction tasks show certain predictability with the words vectors as predictors.
+The results provide the rationality of further investigation of which words (features) take effect on the prediction of price moves more compared to others, which will provide insights into NFT social media contents accompanied with the price moves.